Who is eligible to apply for a fellowship?

 How will the 80/20 Fellowship differ from a standard residential fellowship?

 80/20 Fellows divide their time at the Library between two projects.
-They are expected to spend 80% of their time working on their primary or dissertation research and 20% of their time curating an exhibition.
+They are expected to spend 80% of their time working on their primary or dissertation research and 20% of their time curating a public history project.
 This corresponds to spending four days per week on the former and one day per week on the latter during the course of their ten-month stay at the Library.

 I have little to no experience planning or curating an exhibition.
 Will I receive any guidance if I am selected as an 80/20 fellow?

 Yes.
-You will have regular check-in meetings with your mentor, the Vice President for Public Programs, who will advise and support you as you develop your exhibition.
+You will have regular check-in meetings with a library staff member, who will advise and support you as you develop your project.
 You will also receive guidance and media training through the Library’s Communications Department.

 If my application is accepted, how will my fellowship funds be dispensed?